mberrett/Data_Mining_Project/README.md

 Project Outline

+Test Ensemble Classifier consisiting of five other classifiers: Random Forest, K-Nearest Neighbors, Logistic Regression, SVM, Naive Bayes.

+For each data set, test ensemble classifier with and without bagging from sklearn.ensemble to address unbalanced nature of the data.

-1. Section 1
+1. Section 1: Preliminary Test

-    a) Drop All Missing Values, Unbalanced Data
+    a) Drop All Missing Values
+    i. test with and without bagging

-2. Section 2
+2. Section 2: Imputation

-    a) Imputation, Unbalanced Data
+    a) Imputation

     i.
 Mode (most-frequent) Imputation